Affidavit or sworn statement

 What is it?

-The municipality keeps records of its residents in the Personal Records Database (BRP).
-These records must be accurate.
-That is why the municipality takes this information from official documents, such as birth certificates, marriage certificates, or divorce certificates.
+The municipality maintains records of its residents in the Personal Records Database (BRP).
+This information must be accurate.
+For this reason, the municipality obtains this information from official documents, such as birth certificates, marriage certificates, or divorce decrees.

-You can make a sworn statement or give a promise to the municipality if:
+You can make a sworn statement or give a pledge to the municipality if:

-• your data in the BRP is incorrect or missing, and
+- your information in the BRP or missing, and

-• you do not have any other document to prove your correct details
+- You do not have any other document to verify your identity

-You make the sworn statement if you are religious.
-You then conclude with the words: "So help me God Almighty."
-In all other cases, you make a promise.
-You conclude with the words: "I promise."
+If you are a person of faith, you should make a sworn statement.
+You should conclude with the words: “So help me God.”
+In all other cases, you should make a promise.
+You should conclude with the words: “I promise.”

 What should I do?

-• You contact the municipality to prepare the sworn statement or promise.
+- Please contact the municipality to prepare the sworn statement or affidavit.

-• The municipality will first investigate whether there is another document that contains your details.
+- The municipality will first check to see if there is another document that contains your information.

-• If there is no other document, choose whether you want to make a sworn statement or a solemn declaration.
+- If no other document is available, choose whether you want to make a sworn statement or a solemn affirmation.

 What do I need?

-• documents that clarify what data is involved (if you have them)
+- documents that specify what information is involved (if you have them)

 Your statement or promise will be recorded immediately.